microsoft/coe-starter-kit/PowerPlatformDevOpsALM/SETUPGUIDE.md

 ### Give Power App Management Permission to your App

 In order for the pipelines to perform certain actions against the environments in your Power Platform tenant you will need to grant Power App Management permissions to your App registration.
 To do so you will need to run the following PowerShell commandlet as an interactive user that has Power Apps administrative privileges.
 You will need to run this command once, using an interactive user, in PowerShell after your app registration has been created.
 The command gives permissions to the Service Principal to be able to execute environment related functions including querying for environments and connections via Microsoft.PowerApps.Administration.PowerShell (https://docs.microsoft.com/en-us/powershell/module/microsoft.powerapps.administration.powershell/new-powerappmanagementapp?view=pa-ps-latest).
+For more information on the **New-PowerAppManagementApp** cmdlet see here https://docs.microsoft.com/en-us/powershell/module/microsoft.powerapps.administration.powershell/new-powerappmanagementapp?view=pa-ps-latest

 ```powershell
 Install-Module -Name Microsoft.PowerApps.Administration.PowerShell